 Having a poor credit rating

 A more recent phenomenon is the effect that buy now, pay later (BNPL) providers such as Afterpay can have on an application.
-Dr Diaswati Mardiasmo, Chief Economist at PRD Nationwide, says most customers aren’t aware of the effects these services can have on applications.
+Dr Diaswati Mardiasmo, Chief Economist at PRD Nationwide, said most customers aren’t aware of the effects these services can have on applications.

-“If you have multiple buy now pay later accounts, not only does this add up to your total liability numbers it also shows that your lifestyle pattern is one where you spend money you don't have and or have a habit for debt,” Dr Mardiasmo told Savings.com.au.
+“If you have multiple buy now pay later accounts, not only does this add up to your total liability numbers, it also shows that your lifestyle pattern is one where you spend money you don't have and/or have a habit for debt,” Dr Mardiasmo told Savings.com.au.

 “Therefore you become a ‘risky applicant’, without you knowing that you have been deemed a risky applicant.”

-Loans.com.au Managing Director Marie Mortimer says applying for too many home loans in a short space of time can also have an immediate impact on your credit score.
+loans.com.au Managing Director Marie Mortimer says applying for too many home loans in a short space of time can also have an immediate impact on your credit score.

 “The more enquiries you make in a short amount of time, the more your credit score can drop which can impact our ability to approve your loan,” Ms Mortimer said.